jamesmurray7/gmvjoint/README.md

 are fit via maximum likelihood using an approximate EM algorithm first proposed by Bernhardt *et al*.
 (2015).
 The GLMMs are specified using the same syntax as for package `glmmTMB` (Brooks *et al*., 2017).
 The joint models themselves are then the  flexible extensions to those in e.g.
-Wulfoshn and Tsiatis (1997).
+Wulfsohn and Tsiatis (1997).
 The user is able to simulate data under many different response types.

 Currently, five families can be fit: Gaussian; Poisson; binomial; Gamma and generalised Poisson.

 ## To-do list
-The package in current incantation is relatively skeletal, as such not a lot of post-hoc anaylses on fitted joint models is possible.
+The package in current incantation is relatively skeletal, as such not a lot of post-hoc analyses on fitted joint models is possible.
 As such, an immediate to-do list currently looks like

 * Dynamic predictions: Note that code to do this already exists at https://github.com/jamesmurray7/GLM/blob/main/Multi-test/DynamicPredictions.R, which just needs to be ported over.